jsdx761/Nexus/README.md

 # Limitations

-TODO describe some of the limitations of the report selection and aircraft recognition detection algorithms, and how the app just relies on the DS1 radar detector for filtering etc and doesn't do all the additional smarts that you get with the other apps out there.
+TODO describe some of the limitations of the alert selection and aircraft detection algorithms, and how the app just relies on the DS1 radar detector for filtering etc and doesn't do all the additional smarts that you get with the other apps out there.

 # Disclaimers

-This is a personal weekend project on my personal time not related in any way with whatever software development work I may do for whoever I work for on my day job.
+This is a personal weekend project on my personal time not related in any way with whatever I may do for whoever I may work for on my day job.

-Do not use the app to violate the terms of service of any crowd-sourced report server you decide to use (e.g. Waze).
+Do not use the app to violate the terms of service of any crowd-sourced alert server you decide to use (e.g. Waze).

 # Resources